evoluhq/evolu/README.md

 Evolu is not pure P2P software.
 For syncing and backup, there needs to be a server.
 Evolu server is very minimal, and everyone can run their own.
 While it's theoretically possible to have pure P2P Evolu, I haven't seen a reliable solution yet.
 It's not only a technical problem; it's mainly an economic problem.
 Someone has to be paid to keep all your data safe.
 Evolu provides a free server (syncUrl in Evolu config) for testing.
 Soon we will provide our paid server for production usage.

 All table columns except for ID are nullable by default.
 It's not a bug; it's a feature.
 Evolu data, like all local-first data, ale meant to last forever, but applications data schemas evolve.
 Local-first software can migrate data only locally.
 This design decision is inspired by GraphQL [nullability](https://graphql.org/learn/best-practices/#nullability) and [versionless](https://graphql.org/learn/best-practices/#versioning) schema.

+Evolu CRDT has no support for transactions because CRDT transactions are still an unsolved issue.
+Instead of a half-baked solution, I made a design decision not to implement them.
+I have a few ideas but need a community to discuss them, and it's not a show-stopper.

 ## Community